aaronrancsik/virtual-fn-key-toggle/README.md

 Mostly written in  Bash shell script and a lil-bit Python.

-(I hope) Its modular and portable to any desktop enviroment or window manager, but my main developement under Gnome at this thime :)
+(I hope) Its modular and portable to any desktop enviroment or window manager, but my main developement under Gnome at this time :)
 ## For:
 * Replace / bypass hardware solutions.
 * If hardware`s ACPI call based solution not work.